 Projector/Display for displaying pictures, video, or other media

-As companies and employees shift to remote work due to the COVID-19 coronavirus pandemic, online meetings and workshops are fast becoming the new normal.
-At DO OK, we offer our clients the option of complete online digital consulting services, for the safety and comfort of your team.
-For organizing online workshops, be prepared with the following:
+As companies and employees shift to remote work due to the COVID-19 coronavirus pandemic, online meetings and workshops are rapidly becoming the new normal.
+At DO OK, we offer our clients the option of complete online digital consulting services for the safety and comfort of your team.
+When organizing online workshops, be prepared with the following:

 Sessions booked on Zoom, Google Meet/Hangout, Skype, etc.